SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <=>|returns 1 if left arg is larger, -1 if right arg is larger, and 0 if both are equal|Ruby

 Python uses the `is` operator when comparing equality of location in memory

+JS has versions of the equality operators with one extra =.
+The shorter ones coerce before comparisons.

 <h3>logic</h3>